Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Connectivity via noise stability

 \section{Connectivity via noise stability}

 In this section, we relate mode connectivity to another notion of robustness for neural networks---noise stability.
 It has been observed \citep{morcos2018importance} that neural networks often perform as well even if a small amount of noise is injected into the hidden layers.
-This was formalized in \citep{arora2018stronger}, where the authors showed that noise-stable networks tend to generalize well.
-In this section we use a very similar notion of noise stability, and show that all noise-stable solutions can be connected as long as the network is sufficiently overparametrized.
+This was formalized in \citep{arora2018stronger}, where the authors showed that noise stable networks tend to generalize well.
+In this section we use a very similar notion of noise stability, and show that all noise stable solutions can be connected as long as the network is sufficiently overparametrized.

-We begin in Section~\ref{sec:noise_stable_model} by restating the definitions of noise stability in \citep{arora2018stronger} and also highlighting the key differences.
+We begin in Section~\ref{sec:noise_stable_model} by restating the definitions of noise stability in \citep{arora2018stronger} and also highlighting the key differences in our definitions.
 In Section~\ref{sec:experiments} we verify these assumptions in practice.
-In Section~\ref{sec:noise_stability_drop_out}, we first prove that noise stability implies dropout stability (so Theorem~\ref{thm:connect_via_dropout} applies) and then show that it is in fact possible to connect noise stable neural networks via even simpler paths.
+In Section~\ref{sec:noise_stability_drop_out}, we first prove that noise stability implies dropout stability (meaning Theorem~\ref{thm:connect_via_dropout} applies) and then show that it is in fact possible to connect noise stable neural networks via even simpler paths than mere dropout stable networks.